Back by demand, the 11 in 11 football position rankings!

 4] Owen Beason – Goddard 6’2” 185 lbs senior WR/TE – Whether he’s bursting out of a three-point stance or split out wide, Beason does everything he can to get open and make a play.
 He is not afraid to fully lay out on a dive to catch the football and slide into the endzone like he did in the Class 5A Sub-State game at Great Bend last year.
 Speaking of 2016, Beason recorded 26 catches for 456 yards and eight touchdowns.

-5] Bryant Mocaby – Goddard 6’5” 185 lbs senior – Mocaby and Beason are the dynamic duo of the Goddard passing game.
-When he isn’t dominating on the basketball court, Mocaby is a standout wide receiver for the Lions.
-His size makes him a big target for Blake Sullivan.
+5] Bryant Mocaby – 6’5” 185 lbs senior – Mocaby was a top receiver of the Goddard passing game.
+When he isn’t dominating on the basketball court, Mocaby is a standout wide receiver for the.
+His size makes him a big target.
 Mocaby made 30 catches for 396 yards and eight touchdowns as a junior.

 6] Clay Cundiff – Bishop Carroll 6’4” 220 lbs junior TE – Cundiff is a solid tight end who is among the state’s top returning players.
 He holds a scholarship offer to play NCAA Division I football from the University of Kansas.
 Cundiff caught 20 passes for 272 yards with five touchdowns.